Asbestos Disposal

-The disposal of asbestos containing materials (ACMs) — which are defined as building, ship or other products that are one percent or more asbestos — is closely regulated by a federal body, the Environmental Protection Agency (EPA).
-In 1973, the EPA established the 'asbestos subpart' of the National Emission Standards for Hazardous Air Pollutants (NESHAP).
-Since its creation, the Asbestos NESHAP has been updated and revised several times.
+The disposal of asbestos-containing materials (ACMs), which are materials in buildings, ships, or other construction or industry products that are one percent or more asbestos, is closely regulated by a federal body, the Environmental Protection Agency (EPA).
+In 1973, the EPA established the ‘asbestos subpart’ of the National Emission Standards for Hazardous Air Pollutants (NESHAP).
+Since its creation, the Asbestos NESHAP has been updated and revised several times to ensure safe asbestos disposal practices to prevent the diagnosis of mesothelioma along with the need for other respiratory treatment options.

 Asbestos NESHAP Regulations for Asbestos Disposal

-The Asbestos NESHAP is very detailed in its requirements regarding asbestos disposal in order to minimize the risks to public health that ACMs present.
-ACMs were widely used throughout the U.S. before the 1980s, and the issue of how to dispose of the huge quantities of asbestos has been carefully considered — particularly regarding:
+The Asbestos NESHAP is very detailed in its requirements regarding asbestos disposal in order to minimize the risks to public health that asbestos cleaning presents.
+ACMs were widely used throughout the U.S. before the 1980s, and the issue of how to dispose of the huge quantities of asbestos has been carefully considered, particularly regarding:

-- The disposal of asbestos-containing waste generated during milling, manufacturing, demolition, renovation, spraying and fabricating operations
+- The disposal of asbestos-containing byproducts from demolition, renovation, manufacturing, spraying, milling, and fabricating operations

 The Asbestos NESHAP even mandates that the vehicles used to transport ACMs must be marked according to new guidelines, and that a waste shipment record must be provided.
-The entire purpose of the asbestos disposal regulations is to protect humans from inhaling the toxic, microscopic fibers of which asbestos is composed.
-The inhalation of asbestos can cause cancer and severe respiratory problems.
+The entire purpose of asbestos cleanup and disposal regulations is to protect humans from inhaling the toxic, microscopic fibers of which asbestos is composed.
+The inhalation of asbestos can cause cancer and severe respiratory problems for those who are disposing of asbestos.

-If you're a homeowner or business owner and you're unsure of how to dispose of asbestos materials correctly and legally, contact one of the ten EPA offices in the U.S. The EPA staff will give you information on how to dispose of materials such as:
+If you’re a homeowner or business owner and you’re unsure of how to properly and legally go about the disposal of asbestos-containing materials, contact one of the ten EPA offices in the U.S. The EPA staff will give you information on disposing of asbestos-containing materials such as:

 - asbestos siding